O JARGON BUSTER

 - FMD

 - Foot & Mouth Disease.
+Infectious disease of cloven

-Infectious disease of cloven hoofed animals which causes panic amongst
+hoofed animals which causes panic amongst humans.
+Web site.

 - Forest

-- A technical term in orienteering, meaning the competition
+- A technical term in orienteering, meaning the

-Usually accurate in layman's terms too,
+competition area.
+Usually accurate in layman's terms

 - Form line

-- An extra contour on the map, with a
+- An extra contour on the map,

-dashed brown line instead of the normal solid one.
-Like a normal
+with a dashed brown line instead of the normal solid

-contour line, a form line links points of equal height.
-Unlike a normal
+points of equal height.
+Unlike a normal contour line, it

-lines.
-Form lines are used by the mapper to convey the shape of
+adjacent contour lines.
+Form lines are used by the

-particularly small or detailed landforms to the orienteer.
+detailed landforms to the orienteer.

 - FROLICS